Jocundity/glasgow-events-scraper/README.md

-# 🗓️ Contact QR Code Generator 🗓️
+# 🗓️ Glasgow Events Scraper 🗓️

 This Python project scapes The [What's On Glasgow page] (https://www.whatsonglasgow.co.uk/events/) for events and saves the event title, date, location, description, and a link to the full event page to a CSV file.